Bianca Jackson: 2024–2025

+Bianca is approached by Charlotte (Leonie Elliott) to appear on her true crime podcast to tell her ordeal with Reiss.
+Bianca agrees but later changes her mind, however, it is too late.
+Despite Bianca's attempts to keep this hidden from Sonia, the story goes viral on social media.
+They are disturbed by true crime fans, and Sonia discovers the truth.
+After a heated argument, Sonia kicks Bianca out, but they reconcile.
+Sonia's long-lost father Terry Cant (Glen Davies) arrives after listening to the podcast, immediately clashing with Bianca when she tries to prevent him from seeing Sonia due to his abusive past.
+Sonia agrees to follow Terry to Bali so she can leave Walford, but when Bianca refuses to allow her to go, Terry turns violent.
+Bianca reveals this to Sonia, who later witnesses Terry's true colours.
+Sonia and her daughter Bex (Jasmine Armfield) still decide to go to Bali without Terry and invite Bianca.
+Bianca leaps at the chance and leaves Walford once again with Sonia, Bex, and Julia.

 Reception

 Awards and nominations

 Palmer's portrayal of Bianca earned her a nomination for "Best Actress" at the 1997 Royal Television Society Awards – being the first soap actress to ever be nominated – and in 2000 she was awarded "Best Actress" at The British Soap Awards, a prize voted for by viewers.
 She commented on her role in her acceptance speech: "It's completely changed my life.
 It just turned it around.
 I have had my ups and downs as you all know.
 I just want to warn all the young people.
 Be careful because it really does change your life."
 The role has also garnered Palmer nominations as "Most Popular Actress" at the 1996 National Television Awards, "Best Actress" at the 1999 British Soap Awards, "TV Soap Personality" at the 2009 Television and Radio Industries Club Awards, "Best On-Screen Partnership" (with Sid Owen) in the 2001 British Soap Awards, and "I'm a Survivor" at the 2009 All About Soap Bubble Awards.
+Palmer was also longlisted for "Best Comic Performance" at the 2025 Inside Soap Awards.